amzn/smoke-aws/README.md

         return Log.error("Unable to obtain credentials from the container environment.")
     }

-    // for the EC2 clients, only emit the retry count metric
+    // optional: for the EC2 clients, only emit the retry count metric
     // only report 5XX error counts for DescribeInstances (even if additional operations are added in the future)
     // only report 4XX error counts for operations other than DescribeInstances (including if they are added in the future) let reportingConfiguration = SmokeAWSClientReportingConfiguration<ElasticComputeCloudModelOperations>(